 Wow.
 I have a 2000 JGC.
 Same issues.

-2.) brake light problems. - ditto...
+2.)
+Brake light problems - ditto...
 Same thing.
 I thought that my wife was crazy or something...

-3.) tweeter problem - ditto..
+3.)
+Tweeter problem - ditto..
 Same thing.
-I will contact 12positive.com asap.

-Plus one other major problem. - Main computer board.
+Plus one other major problem - Main computer board.

 One of the earlier posts noted that his 2000 JGC would just die at a intersection.
 Same thing was happening to us.
 The car would just jerk and sputter everywhere.
 Yes it would give us the dreaded check engine light.
-Took it to the dealer and got the alarm code read - Bad injectors (1,2,3,7, and 8).
+Took it to the dealer and got the alarm code read - Bad injectors (1, 2, 3, 7, and 8).
 The dealer thought that this was a bit unusual, but charged me $500.00 to replace and install the injectors.
-About one week later same issue.
+About one week later, same issue.
 This time I took it to a local garage and he talked me into a tune up and fuel pump.
 He thought that I got some bad gas.
 Another $450.00 down the tubes.
 Same problem.
-I took it back to the dealer and finally they THOUGHT that it could be the PC board (main computer board).
+I took it back to the dealer, and finally they THOUGHT that it could be the PC board (main computer board).
 Problem fixed.

-NOTE: If you are experiencing this problem be aware that the good old government passed a law stating that all auto manufacturer's must warranty this PC board for 8 years and 80,000 miles.
+NOTE: If you are experiencing this problem, be aware that the good old government passed a law stating that all auto manufacturers must warranty this PC board for 8 years and 80,000 miles.
 Luckily I had 74,000 miles on mine.

 I hope that this helps someone.

 For those whose liftgate locks have gone out, you can open it manually through the tiny door on the inside of the liftgate.
-After it's open you've got to feel your way through the insulation to move the lever down -once it's down you have to go back outside and open the door latch.
+After it's open, you've got to feel your way through the insulation to move the lever down - once it's down, you have to go back outside and open the door latch.
 There's a great pic at http://www.wjjeeps.com/liftgate_03.jpg.

-A few weeks ago my passenger front power door lock stopped working and started making the grinding sound.
+A few weeks ago my passenger front power door lock stopped working, and started making the grinding sound.
 About a week after that, the same thing happened to my passenger rear lock.
 About a week later, after cleaning my car one Sunday afternoon, I discovered quite a bit of water on my passenger side floorboard.
 I have very limited experience with cars, the only thing I had done with mine prior is install a stereo (which ended up being helpful because I was familiar with taking the door panels off).
 I'm writing this comment to help a novice like myself.

 I stumbled into this forum when doing a Google search.
-Although the posts helped, ultimately the solutions varied a little bit, as my car is a bit older than most others in this posit – it is a 1998 Jeep Grand Cherokee Laredo.
+Although the posts helped, ultimately the solutions varied a little bit, as my car is a bit older than most others in this post – it is a 1998 Jeep Grand Cherokee Laredo.
 It has about 115,000 miles.

 (1) Water on floor boards: